lifeconsciousness/intelligent-interaction-g2/README.md

 # Run Socket Client and Eye Tracker

-Please se unity version 2022.3.47f1 for the unity project.
-Othwerwise, the project will not work.
+Please se unity version 6000.0.33f1 for the unity project.
+Othwerwise, the project may not work.

 ## Setup Instructions